 What I didn’t know then, was what Tyson used the parties for; what he had planned to use me for.
-If I had known then what I know now, I’m not sure whether I would do anything different.
-What he didn’t know near the end of our first year was that I planned to drop out from Harvard, and in doing so, be shunned by my parents.
+If I’d known then what I know now, I’m not sure whether I would do anything different.
+What he didn’t know near the end of our first year together was that I’d planned on dropping out of Harvard, and in doing so, be shunned by my parents.
 I didn’t know how much Tyson was riding on my life funded by my parents.

 What I now know, is that I’m stuck in this hellish hole of never-ending parties and being used.
-The only medicine I have for that at this very moment is hard alcohol, especially since I won’t use the other junk being passed from hand to hand.
+The only medicine I have for that at this very moment is hard alcohol, especially since I won’t use the other junk being passed around.

-I finished my job hours ago and I’m ready to reward myself.
+I finished my job hours ago.
+I’m ready to reward myself with a stiff drink.
 My feet scream in agony while I stumble toward the kitchen.
 I’m going to have to talk to Ty about wearing flats; my feet can’t do this much longer.
-I’m not sure if that’s me only speculating my feet or the entire situation I’ve gotten myself into.
+Actually, I’m not sure if that’s me speculating my feet or the entire situation I’ve gotten myself into.

-Right before I round the corner into the kitchen, I hear someone saying, “She’s a fucking narc, Ty.
+Right before I round the corner into the kitchen, I hear a woman’s voice saying, “She’s a fucking narc, Ty.
 That girl can’t keep one fucking thought in her head; you have her making rounds, hanging out at the shop.
 That shit’s going to ruin you.”
-I recognize the voice as Trudy, my boyfriend’s sister, my keeper.
+I recognize the voice as Trudy, my boyfriend’s sister.
+My handler.

 “She’ll keep her mouth shut about this,” Tyson growls and my knees wobble, my ankles almost give out.
 I’m barely able to catch myself with a hand on the wall before he says, “She knows better than to cross me.
 It’s been a year, Trudy.
 She’ll do anything I say now.”